U.N. cancels some meetings ahead of climate summit due to coronavirus

 "If they cancel the June meetings, though, that would be a bigger issue for COP26 and the UK," Tollmann said, referring to the acronym for the climate summit and its host.
 The June conference in Bonn is seen as an important opportunity for climate envoys from around the world to find ways to address outstanding issues ahead of the Glasgow summit.

-The June meeting also represents an important opportunity for pre-summit diplomacy for the British hosts, led by Business Minister Alok Sharma, who Prime Minister Boris Johnson appointed to lead the Glasgow summit last month.
-(Additional reporting by Matthew Green in LONDON; editing by Diane Craft)
+The June meeting also represents an opportunity for pre-summit diplomacy for the British hosts, led by Business Minister Alok Sharma, who Prime Minister Boris Johnson appointed to lead the Glasgow proceedings last month.
+(Additional reporting by Matthew Green in LONDON; editing by Jonathan Oatis and Diane Craft)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)